jtijo/NewsFeed/README.md

-# AtomicMedia - Android Developer Tes
+# AtomicMedia - Android Developer Test

 # NewsFeedApp

 This Android app was created as part of a technical test for a job opportunity and is a demo showing `MVI (Model-View-Intent)`, `Test Driven Development (TDD)` and `Clean architecture` layering principles, using Kotlin Coroutines and Flow to manage reactive streams.
 The App supports both Phones and Tablets (also portrait and landscape orientation)